Epigrammata LXXXI – XC

 Et velut una caro viret in radice propago.

-When the offspring remains, the parents will live from death,
+When the offspring remains, the parents though dead still live,

-And as if one flesh, the offspring flourish in the root.
+And as if one flesh, the offspring flourish in its roots.

 83.